uyjulian/falcom-dumps/index.md

 ### Trails of Cold Steel / Sen no Kiseki / Hajimari no Kiseki

 Due to size considerations, I am no longer providing assets from these games publically.
-These files can be extracted from the PC version of the game using the tools mentioned above.
+These files can be extracted from the PC version of the game using the `ed8pkg2glb` tool mentioned above.

 ### Trails through Daybreak / Kuro no Kiseki